Hollywood Squares: Secret Square

 The first season also saw up to two Secret Square games.
 In the earliest episodes of the series, two Secret Square games were played on each show with a different prize offered for each game.
-The Secret Square was played in both the second and third games of the day, but after two weeks the Secret Square prize only carried over to the third game if neither contestant had claimed in it the second game.
+The Secret Square was played in both the second and third games of the day, but after two weeks the Secret Square prize only carried over to the third game if neither contestant had claimed it by the second game.
 From the second season forward, the Secret Square was only played in the second game.

-Beginning in the second season and continuing until the end of the fifth season, the Secret Square game was played for an accumulating jackpot of prizes that Bergeron referred to as the "Secret Square stash".
+Beginning in the second season and continuing until the end of the fifth season, the Secret Square game was played for an accumulating jackpot of prizes that Bergeron referred to as the "Secret Square stash.”
 A new prize was added to the jackpot each day until someone claimed it.

 Bonus round

 The Bergeron Hollywood Squares employed three different bonus games during its six seasons on air.